dburkhardt/viash_web/content/docs/reference_commands/run.md

 ### -p, –platform <arg>

-Specifies which platform amongst those specified in the config to use.
+Specifies which platform amongst those specified in the [viash config](/docs/reference_config/config) to use.
 If this is not provided, the first platform will be used.
-If no platforms are defined in the config, the native platform will be used.
+If no platforms are defined in the [viash config](/docs/reference_config/config), the native platform will be used.
 In addition, the path to a platform yaml file can also be specified.

 ### -h, –help